@some_function (1)

 |

 In expressions, you can call built-in functions.
-Functions take multiple arguments (some functions take no arguments) and return a single value.
-You can perform further calculations or condition checks based on the returned value.
+A function takes one or more arguments (some functions take no arguments) and returns a single value.
+You can then perform further calculations or conditional evaluation based on the returned value.

 |

-Arguments are enclosed in () .
-If there are multiple arguments, they are separated by , .
+Arguments are enclosed in ().
+If there are multiple arguments, separate them with ,.

 |